October 18, 2025

 Detail of installation by Gillian Iles

-David Liss, the esteemed founder of MOCCA, curated the exhibition.
+David Liss, the esteemed director/curator of MOCCA, curated the exhibition.
 In a video loop playing in the gallery he talks about how interacting with art — not on line but in real life — is essential to the human experience.
 He invites visitors to the show to celebrate Artscape Youngplace and the decade since it was founded, and to “consider and imagine what the next decade will look like.”

 October 19, 2023